The short answer is: anyone who makes decisions.

 This was a high-level introduction to the world of online voting systems.

-At this point, you know what they are, why you'd be looking for one, and how a structure to better convey your requirements to potential vendors in a sales process.
+At this point, you know what they are, why you'd be looking for one, and how to structure a conversation to better convey your requirements to potential vendors in a sales process.

 When you start speaking with voting software partners - remember to guide the discussion by focusing on what's important to your organization.
 Depending on who you reach out to, this process should be relatively smooth and enjoyable.